dylanpalenik1/Group-1-Mist-4610-Group-Project-2-2024-/README.md

 The goal is for the YTS data to help control strategies and initiatives aimed at reducing youth tobacco use.
 It helps researchers identify trends and high-risk populations to develop targeted interventions for tobacco use prevention among the American youth.
 Specific types of data produced by the Youth Tobacco Survey (YTS) and their meaning.

+* Prevalence of Tobacco Use:
+  * Current Use
+    * Definition: Students who have used tobacco products (cigarettes, e-cigarettes, cigars, smokeless tobacco) in the past 30 days.
+    * Significance: Provides insight into the proportion of students currently using tobacco.

 * First level
   * Second level
     * Third level